-We will cover the cost of contact lenses or eyeglasses.
-Contact lenses or eyeglasses must be prescribed by an ophthalmologist or licensed optometrist and obtained from an ophthalmologist, licensed optometrist or optician.
+We will cover the cost of contact lenses, eyeglasses, safety glasses or laser eye correction surgery.
+Contact lenses, eyeglasses or safety glasses must be prescribed by an ophthalmologist or licensed optometrist and obtained from an ophthalmologist, licensed optometrist or optician.
+Laser eye correction surgery must be performed by an ophthalmologist.

-We will cover 100% of these costs up to a maximum of \$400 in any 24 month period starting with December 1, 2005.
+We will cover 100% of these costs up to a maximum of \$475 in any 24 month period starting with September 1, 2006.